Mannjamin/Chika-Java/README.md

 ## How it works
 1. Open any preferred console in the directory containing the jar file.
 2. Write into the console `java -jar chika.jar [INSERT INTEGER]`
+>  We assume anyone using this Jar file will already have Java installed on their system.

+>  Futhermore, we assume anyone using Windows 10, has added Java to PATH for command prompt / powershell / bash

 ## Example
 ```